Pavle Čemerikić

 Pavle Čemerikić (born 1999) is a Serbian actor.
 He is most noted for his performance as Faruk in the 2021 film The White Fortress (Tabija), for which he received a Canadian Screen Award nomination for Best Actor at the 10th Canadian Screen Awards in 2022 and a Vancouver Film Critics Circle nomination for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2021.

-His other credits have included the films No One's Child (Ničije dete) in 2014 and The Load (Teret) in 2018.
+His other credits have included the films No One's Child (Ničije dete), The Load (Teret), 78 Days (78 dana), and Last Night I Conquered the City of Thebes (Anoche conquisté Tebas).